iceddev/dojo-rawr-boilerplate/README.md

-dojo-wsrpc-boilerplate
+dojo-rawr-boilerplate
 ========================

-A boilerplate for creating RPC/Websocket applications using dojo/AMD and socket.io with express
+A boilerplate for creating RPC/Websocket applications using Dojo, Rawr, and Engine.io

-be sure to run:
+## Dependencies

 `npm install`

-and:
+and

 `volo install`

-to pull down server and client dependencies.
+## Start

+`npm start`

+or

+`node index`